aboood40091/NSMBUtility/README.md

     if you select the right region (of the disc) in the program!

 3.)
-Option 3, download latest Reggie Next!
+Option 2, download latest Reggie Next!

     With this option, the program will automatically download the latest version of Reggie Next! with NSMBU and NSLU support.
-However, it's not possible (yet) to download the latest version while using V1.0.
-So with every new release of the editor, expect a new version of NSMBUtility within a few days.

 4.)
-Option 4, downloading latest spritedata (recommended)
+Option 3, downloading latest spritedata (recommended)

     It's a good idea to run option 4 at least once a week.
 It will update the spritedata from Reggie Next!.
-This option is configured with the Reggie Next! from option 3, so expect an error if you copied your own download of the editor into the C:\Wii U\Reggie Next! folder.
+This option is configured with the Reggie Next! from option 3, so expect an error if you copied your own download of the editor into Reggie Next! folder.

 5.)
-Option 5, .sarc to .szs converter
+Option 4, .sarc to .szs converter

     To use this option, you must have the program Wiimms SZS Toolset installed (so choose the right version for your OS and install it).
 In my case, running W10 64B, I downloaded the latest cygwin